fl42v/keeb/qmk/sculpt/readme.md

 ## wtf

-russian version of ms sculpt converted to qmk and powered by rp2040, handwired. left ctrl key and fn switch not working.
+russian version of ms sculpt converted to qmk and powered by rp2040, handwired. left ctrl (line 122 in keyboard.json is invalid) key and fn switch not working.

 ![fl42v/sculpt](imgur.com image replace me!)